-This week I wanted to discuss the On Balance Volume Study (The OBV) in thinkorswim (TOS).
+Discuss the balance volume study (OBV) in Thinkorswim (TOS).
 Joe Granville introduced the OBV in his 1963 book, Granville’s New Key to Stock Market Profits.
 It was one of the first indicators to measure positive and negative volume flow.
 The OBV study was developed to determine when price action and volume divergence occurred.
 Granville suggested in his book that moves in volume come before moves in price.

-Granville noted that the on balance volume study would often move before prices.
-He discussed volume pressure in his book, suggesting that a rising on balance volume would signal buying pressure “pushing up” on prices that were flat or moving down and that a falling OBV would signal selling pressure “pushing down” on prices that are flat or moving upwards.
+Granville noted that the on-balance volume study would often move before prices.
+He discussed volume pressure in his book, suggesting that a rising on-balance volume would signal buying pressure “pushing up” on prices that were flat or moving down and that a falling OBV would signal selling pressure “pushing down” on prices that are flat or moving upwards.

 The divergence occurs when the stock price and volume move in opposite directions or when the price move is not as great as the volume on a chart.
 Divergence can be an indication of an imminent positive or negative price move.
 Divergence is one of the most complex signals and one that can give less experienced investors false signals.

-The most common way to identify divergence with the on balance volume study is by using trendlines to distinguish when:
+The most common way to identify divergence with the on-balance volume study is by using trendlines to distinguish when:

 Here is an example of trend lines showing divergence between the OBV and price action.